eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 for indicating whether a Java type can contain `null` values.
 The Ceylon compiler understands these annotations.

-So, as an exception to the above gotcha, when one of these annotations is present, Java null values _are_ checked at compile time.
+So, as an exception to the above discussion, when one of these annotations is present, Java null values _are_ checked at compile time, and no runtime checks are necessary.

 ### Java properties are exposed as Ceylon attributes